Skip to main content

 I'm a software engineer, permaculture enthusiast, Angeleno, and someone who believes that with the right approach, we can turn even the harshest environments into productive, life-sustaining ecosystems.

-My goal is simple but ambitious: transform 10 acres of high-desert land in Lancaster, California into a resilient food forest that serves as both a proof of concept and a community resource.
-This isn't just about planting treesβ€”it's about demonstrating that with permaculture principles, water harvesting, and community support, we can create sustainable food systems even in challenging climates.
+My goal is simple but ambitious: transform 10 acres of high-desert land in Lancaster, California β€” dedicating 5 acres to regenerative agroforestry and 5 acres to ecological preservation and restoration.
+This isn't just about planting treesβ€”it's about demonstrating that with permaculture principles, water harvesting, and community support, we can build resilient ecosystems and sustainable food systems even in challenging climates.

 I believe in transparency, data-driven decisions, and building in the open.
 Every tree planted, every gallon of water captured, and every dollar spent is tracked and made public.
 I also want to release the research to the public and have other nerds use it to build their own agroforests.
 This project is as much about education and inspiration as it is about food production.